-Many people wish there were a way to make their propane tanks less obvious and blend them into the surrounding landscaping area.
+Many people wish there were ways to make their pill-shaped behemoth less obvious by blending them into the surrounding landscaping area.

-Fortunately, you can paint your propane tank.
-However, to paint the tank, you should consider a few things first.
+Fortunately, it’s possible – because you can paint your propane tank in a shade you like to match the surrounding.
+However, to paint the tank and make it look like a decor piece, you should consider a few things first.

 Why Do You Need to Paint a Propane Tank?

-It is a common practice for people to paint their propane tanks, and it is something that is done to make the tanks less of an eyesore.
+I know from experience that it’s a lot of glaringly white metal to stare at daily just outside my window.
+So, it’s a common practice for people to paint their propane tanks, and it’s something done to make the tanks less of an eyesore.

 Those who have put a lot of work into making their landscaping look its best may even choose to bury the propane tank somewhere to keep it out of sight.